cpldcpu/BitNetMCU/docs/documentation.md

 There is a rather interesting relationship when looking at standard deviation and [information entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) across the layers.
 As expected, ```quantscale``` biases the standard deviation in a roughly proportional way.
 However, we can also see that the entropy increases for higher values.
 For low settings, this is because most weights are around zero and are truncated.
 Increasing the scale parameter also increases entropy.
 However, the accuracy of the model does not benefit, which means that only noise is added and no useful information.

 Already for an entropy of around 3 bits, it is possible to roughly maximize accuracy.
 This suggests that the weights can be compressed further to less than 80% of their original size, for example with an additional [entropy coding step](https://en.wikipedia.org/wiki/Entropy_coding), without loss of accuracy.
-Its an interesting question, whether this can also be achieved by different weight encoding.
+It's an interesting question, whether this can also be achieved by different weight encoding.

 ## July 19, 2024: OCTAV Optimum Clipping

 In the previous update I introduced a new hyperparameter to control the quantization step size and indirectly the clipping.
 It is, however, also possible to determine an optimum based on the given weight distribution.
 Such a method, called OCTAV, is presented a recent paper by Nvidia (Sakr et al. [^9]).
 I found it via [this talk ](https://www.youtube.com/watch?v=gofI47kfD28) by Bill Dally, which is a recommended watch.

-The method introduces a clipping parameter `s` that determines the maximum encoded weight-value.
+The method introduces a clipping parameter `s` that determines the maximum encoded weight value.
 Values with a magnitude larger than s will be clipped to s, values with a smaller magnitude are quantized according to the quantization step size.

-The octav algorithm determines the clipping parameter by minimizing the mean squared error `J(s)`between the original and quantized weights: Weight below s contribute to the error with quantization noise `(s*2*2^-bpw)²/12 = s²*4^-bpw / 3`, weight above s with the clipping error `(weight-s)²`.
+The OCTAV algorithm determines the clipping parameter by minimizing the mean squared error `J(s)` between the original and quantized weights: Weights below s contribute to the error with quantization noise `(s*2*2^-bpw)²/12 = s²*4^-bpw / 3`, weights above s with the clipping error `(weight-s)²`.

 <div align="center">
     <img src="octav_equation.png" width="50%">